jascomp/oracle-netsuite-rest-api-powershell/README.md

 # Accessing the Oracle NetSuite REST API with PowerShell

-This repository contains a PowerShell script for authenticating and accessing the Oracle NetSuite REST API using OAuth 2.0 JWT Client Credentials flow.
+This repository contains a PowerShell script for authenticating and accessing the Oracle NetSuite REST API using OAuth 2.0 Machine 2 Machine Client Credentials flow.
 The script demonstrates how to generate a JWT, sign it, obtain an access token, and make authenticated API requests to NetSuite.

 ## Prerequisites